petershin/liferay-learn/docs/analytics-cloud/latest/en/getting-started.md

 ![The site-wide report gives you a bird's-eye view of your site's analytics.](./getting-started/images/01.png)

-Analytics Cloud shows you these site-wide things:
+Analytics Cloud shows you these site-wide statistics:

 * The number of individuals visiting your site across time
 * A list of the most viewed pages